Postpartum Therapy in Washington, D.C. and Bethesda, MD

 Supporting Perinatal Mental Health

 Often, parents feel they don’t have time for postpartum therapy services because of the many competing strains on their time, attention, and finances.
-A parent taking care of their mental health IS taking care of their baby.

 Dr. Donald Winnicott famously spoke of this interdependence: “There is no baby without a mother.”
 He meant to describe the inextricable link between mother and baby and the caregiving environment.